Speed, reliability, and low per-line cost

-Speed of application, uniform reliability, low per-line cost.
-These advantages have made our FASTON connector products the industry leader in the appliance and automotive industries.
+These advantages have made our FASTON quick connects the industry leader in the appliance and automotive industries.
 The same advantages continue to attract more users.
 With over 60 years of experience providing quick connects to our customers, we constantly strive to introduce new and improved products to add to our quick connect family.
-Our commitment to innovation and continuous improvement allows the FASTON terminal product line to remain the leader in the industry.
-Recent extensions to the product line include an expanded range of low insertion force terminals, high temperature terminals and low profile terminals.
-A complete line of application tooling has been developed specifically for FASTON terminals.
-Crimping dimensions for each terminal are precisely controlled so all connections are identical in performance.
+Our commitment to innovation and continuous improvement allows the FASTON quick connects to remain the leader in the industry.
+Recent extensions to the product line include an expanded range of low insertion force terminals, high temperature terminals, low profile terminals, and more.

 - Insulated and uninsulated